pebakery/pebakery-docs/Commands/Registry/RegWrite.md

 If you need to modify the value of an ***existing*** REG_MULTI_SZ value consider using the `RegMulti` command to insert and delete values without overwriting the entire value list.

+PEBakery has a known issue with writing registry keys who's value contains a `#` hash sign followed by one or more digits.
+This issue only affects `RegWrite` commands outside of the `[Process]` section and is due to PEBakery interpreting the hash as a parameter. **See Example 2** for more details.

 ## Related

 [RegHiveLoad](./RegHiveLoad.md), [RegHiveUnload](./RegHiveUnload.md), [RegMulti](./RegMulti.md)